cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

 Your Cosmos blockchain project is at heart a Go project, so you can build it with a `go build` command.

-First you need to locate your `func main()`.
+First, you need to locate your `func main()`.
 In fact, you may have more than one.
 For instance, choose the one in `cmd/myprojectd/main.go`:

 ```sh
 $ env GOOS=linux GOARCH=amd64 go build -o ./build/myproject-linux-amd64 ./cmd/myprojectd/main.go